-Use with Windows, Apple Mac, Linux
+Use with Windows, Apple Mac, Linux, USB memory

-The Music Player allows you to play audio files which are stored on a computer on your network.
+The Music Player allows you to play audio files which are stored on a computer on your network or on a USB memory device plugged into the radio.

 In order to play files from a computer on your network, your radio must connect to a file server program on your computer which uses the Universal Plug and Play (UPnP) protocol (often known as DLNA).
 If your computer uses Windows 7 or Windows 8 then your computer already has a UPnP server program available.
 This is Windows Media Player (version 12), and it can share your audio files with your radio.
 It allows you to select files by Album, Artist, and so on using your radio's controls.
 Throughout this section, where Windows 8 is mentioned, this also includes Windows 8.1.